Atcold/NYU-DLSP20/docs/pt/README-PT.md

 <!-- To be able to follow the exercises, you are going to need a laptop with Miniconda (a minimal version of Anaconda) and several Python packages installed.
 The following instruction would work as is for Mac or Ubuntu Linux users, Windows users would need to install and work in the [Git BASH](https://gitforwindows.org/) terminal.
 -->
-Para poder seguir os exercícios, precisa ter um computador com Miniconda (uma versão minimalista do Anaconda) e vários pacotes Python instalados.
+Para poder seguir os exercícios, você precisa ter um computador com Miniconda (uma versão minimalista do Anaconda) e vários pacotes Python instalados.
 As instruções a seguir funcionarão para os usuários de Mac ou Ubuntu Linux.
 Os usuários Windows precisarão instalar e trabalhar em um terminal [Git BASH](https://gitforwindows.org/).

 <!-- Download and install Miniconda